herrevilkitten/fantastic_m2/fantastic_m2_readme.txt

  - You can press Z at any time in any scene to instantly become a ragdoll.
  Eric's Nexus scene also has an area where the player will get thrown back as a ragdoll.
+ Gina's City Madness scene also has an area where the player has a flashback and becomes a ragdoll.
+Player must run towards the accident scene (at the edge of the scene) and collide into the car.

 Game Feel - Complete
  - We were aiming for a "dreamy" feel.
 You are experiencing dreams in the form